Cwantic/Documentation/Design/Modification.md

 | -------- | ---- | ---- |
 | Temperature | °C | °F |

-Click to Modify to validate.
+Click on Modify to validate.

 You can see the elements with this property by a colored map and the legend in the right tab.